Literacy Arts Alternative Spring Break

 WHAT DOES PIPELINE PROVIDE?

-Pipeline will provide needed materials, including software.
+Pipeline will provide needed materials.
 Further, all lodging, transportation, and food costs are covered by Pipeline.
-Groups will be encouraged to do some creative fundraising to cover some costs of food.

 WHO CAN APPLY?